craftercms/docs/source/system-administrators/activities/security/configure-studio-saml.rst

      - ``studio.security.saml.attributeName.lastName``
      - ``studio.security.saml.attributeName.group``

-- ``studio.security.saml.metadata.location.serviceProvider``: The path of the service provider metadata XML descriptor in the repo classpath
+- ``studio.security.saml.metadata.location.serviceProvider``: The path of the service provider metadata XML descriptor in the classpath
-- ``studio.security.saml.metadata.location.idp``: The path of the identity provider metadata XML descriptor in the repo classpath
+- ``studio.security.saml.metadata.location.idp``: The path of the identity provider metadata XML descriptor in the classpath
-- ``studio.security.saml.keystore.location``: The path of the keystore file in the repo classpath
+- ``studio.security.saml.keystore.location``: The path of the keystore file in the classpath
 - ``studio.security.saml.keystore.storePassword``: The password of the keystore file
 - ``studio.security.saml.keystore.keyPassword``: The password of the key
 - ``studio.security.saml.keystore.alias``: Keystore entry identifier

-The classpath is located in your Authoring installation, under ``shared/classes``.
-As shown in the example above, the identity provider metadata XML descriptor is located in your Authoring installation under ``shared/classes/crafter/studio/extension/saml`` folder.
+The classpath is located in your Authoring installation, under ``bin/apache-tomcat/shared/classes``.
+As shown in the example above, the identity provider metadata XML descriptor is located in your Authoring installation under ``bin/apache-tomcat/shared/classes/crafter/studio/extension/saml`` folder.

 .. code-block:: yaml
-   :caption: *shared/classes/crafter/studio/extension/studio-config-override.yaml*
+   :caption: *bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*

    # IDP Metadata location (classpath resource)
    studio.security.saml.metadata.location.idp: "/crafter/studio/extension/saml/idp-metadata.xml"